miller-28/luxaris/luxaris-api/designs/system/design-5-ops.md

 - Queue connectivity (if applicable).
 - Build/version info (`version`, `commit_sha`).

-No DB table required, but it is driven by System context code that knows how to probe dependencies.
+No DB table required, but it is driven by System domain code that knows how to probe dependencies.

 ### 3.2 Response Format